AndroidArena/BestCovid19_bot-DialogFlow/README.md

-# As requested by many people over mail or linkedin.I am making stepwise Implementation playist on youtube.

-Here is the link of stepwise implementation Youtube- https://bit.ly/3c0n0ss

-# End-to-End Covid-19 chatbot using DialogFlow,Python/Flask,MongoDb Atlas and deployed on Pivotal Cloud foundary and Telegram
+# End-to-End Covid-19 chatbot using DialogFlow,Python/Flask,MongoDb Atlas and deployed on Heroku and Telegram
 This chatbot developed using Dialoglow,python,flask,MongoDB and deployed on Telegram. search @bestcovid19_bot on telegram app BestCovid-19 Bot can give answers of all of your queries related to covid-19 also it can -